Deploying RHEL 8 on Amazon Web Services

 NoteDo not launch into an Auto Scaling Group.

-- For Network, select the VPC you created in Set up the AWS environment.
+- For Network, select the virtual private cloud (VPC) you created in Set up the AWS environment.
 Select the subnet for the instance to create a new subnet.

 Select Enable for Auto-assign Public IP.
 These are the minimum selections you need to make for Configure Instance Details.
-Depending on your specific HA application, you may need to make additional selections.
+Depending on your specific HA application, you can make additional selections.

 NoteThese are the minimum configuration options necessary to create a basic instance.
 Review additional options based on your HA application requirements.

-- Click Next: Add Storage and verify that the default storage is sufficient.
-You do not need to modify these settings unless your HA application requires other storage options.
+- Click Next: Add Storage and verify that you have required storage for your HA application.
+You do not need to change these settings, unless your HA application requires other storage options.

 - Click Next: Configure Security Group.
 Select the existing security group you created in Setting up the AWS environment.